Yemen: Demographics

-Ethnic groups
+People

-Yemeni ethnic groups are predominantly Arabs, followed by Afro-Arabs, South Asians and Europeans.
-When the former states of North and South Yemen were established, most resident minority groups departed.
+When the states of North and South Yemen were established, most resident minority groups departed.
 Yemen is a largely tribal society.
-In the northern, mountainous parts of the country, there are 400 Zaidi tribes.
 There are also hereditary caste groups in urban areas such as Al-Akhdam.
 There are also Yemenis of Persian origin.
-According to Muqaddasi, Persians formed the majority of Aden's population in the tenth century.
+According to Muqaddasi, Persians formed the majority of Aden's population in the 10th century.

-Yemenite Jews once formed a sizable minority in Yemen with a distinct culture from other Jewish communities in the world.
+Yemenite Jews once formed a sizable minority with a distinct culture from other Jewish communities in the world.
 Most emigrated to Israel in the mid-20th century, following the Jewish exodus from Arab and Muslim countries and Operation Magic Carpet.
 An estimated 100,000 people of Indian origin are concentrated in the southern part of the country, around Aden, Mukalla, Shihr, Lahaj, Mokha and Hodeidah.

-Most of the prominent Indonesians, Malaysians, and Singaporeans of Arab descent are Hadhrami people with origins in southern Yemen in the Hadramawt coastal region.
+Most of the prominent Indonesians, Malaysians, and Singaporeans of Arab descent are Hadhrami people with origins in southern Yemen in the Hadhramaut coastal region.
 Today there are almost 10,000 Hadramis in Singapore.
 The Hadramis migrated to Southeast Asia, East Africa and the Indian subcontinent.

 The Maqil were a collection of Arab Bedouin tribes of Yemeni origin who migrated westwards via Egypt.
 Several groups of Yemeni Arabs turned south to Mauritania, and by the end of the 17th century, they dominated the entire country.
 They can also be found throughout Morocco and in Algeria as well as in other North African countries.

-Yemen is the birthplace of the Arabs and the language; Qahtanite Arabs —the original Arabs — originated in Yemen and they are the ancestors — at least partially — of all Arab tribes.
+Yemen is the birthplace of the Arabs and the language; Qahtanite Arabs — the original Arabs — originated in Yemen.
 According to Arab tradition, Ishmael son of Abraham married a woman from the Jurhum tribe.

 Yemen is the only country in the Arabian Peninsula that is signatory to two international accords dating back to 1951 and 1967 governing the protection of refugees.
 Yemen hosted a population of refugees and asylum seekers numbering approximately 124,600 in 2007.
-Refugees and asylum seekers living in Yemen were predominantly from Somalia (110,600), Iraq (11,000), Ethiopia (2,000), and Syria.
+Refugees and asylum seekers were predominantly from Somalia (110,600), Iraq (11,000), Ethiopia (2,000), and Syria.
 Additionally, more than 334,000 Yemenis have been internally displaced by conflict.
 The Yemeni diaspora is largely concentrated in neighbouring Saudi Arabia, where between 800,000 and 1 million Yemenis reside, and the United Kingdom, home to between 70,000 and 80,000 Yemenis.